 There are many reasons why it can be difficult for pregnant women to sleep well.
 In the first trimester, your body is going through some incredible changes, and your hormones are running wild.
 This can make you feel nauseated, emotional and, most of all, exhausted.
 The NHS recommends getting as much rest as possible to counter this, but it’s not always that easy.

 As your pregnancy progresses, your body will change shape, and it can be hard to find a comfortable position to sleep in.
 It’s also common to experience heartburn, bladder problems, overheating and restless leg syndrome, all of which can keep you up at night.
+Luckily, there are treatments out there, like Zantac to prevent heartburn (click now), that could make it easier for pregnant women to cope throughout their pregnancy.

 Perhaps you’re also feeling worried or anxious about the birth or the changes to your life that will soon be upon you.
 These feelings are perfectly natural, but talk to your partner, a family member or a doctor if you want some peace of mind.